 A course offered by more than one department that has the same course description, credits and title but different prefixes (e.g., ENG 340/EDM 340; MTH 461/PHY 461) is a cross-listed course.
 Students may only earn credit once for taking a cross-listed course.

 It is the policy of the Board of Regents that students’ sincerely held religious beliefs shall be reasonably accommodated with respect to all examinations and other academic requirements.
 The university guidelines state that the claim of a religious conflict should be accepted at face value, and any student with a conflict between an academic requirement and any religious observance must be given an alternative means of meeting the academic requirement.
 The student must notify the instructor within the first two weeks of class of the specific days/dates for which the student will request relief.
 It is understood that instructors may set reasonable limits on the total number of days claimed by any one student.
 Instructors are not obliged to schedule make-up requirements before the regularly scheduled requirements.
 Complaints may be filed with the Affirmative Action Officer.

 A final examination will be given in each course within a special examination period except for one-credit courses, which will have exams scheduled at the last regular meeting of the class.
 The examination periods, dates, and times are included in each semester’s Timetable.
+Final exams for online courses will be administered by the published end date of the course.
 The relative importance assigned to the final examination is determined by the instructor in charge of each course.

 Committee on Academic Policies and Standards (CAPS)